-When the new value is greater than the original value, then the percentage change in the value shows the per cent increased in the original number, such that:
+When the new value is greater than the original value, then the percentage change in the value shows the percent increased in the original number.
+This can be calculated as:

 Percent Increase (% Increase) = (Increase in Value/Original Value) x 100

 Increase in Value = New Value – Original Value

-When the new value is lesser than the original value, then the percentage change in the value shows the per cent decreased in the original number.
+When the new value is lesser than the original value, then the percentage change in the value shows the percent decreased in the original number.
 The formula for percentage increase is given by:

 Percent Decrease (% Decrease) = (Decrease in Value/Original Value) x 100